 I’ve long been a proponent of renting apartments on vacation, especially when traveling in Europe.
-In fact, I’ve only rarely ever stayed in a European hotel.
-So when the vacation rental company HouseTrip asked me to write a post where I extol the virtue of this type of travel, I said a very happy yes.
+As for me, I’ve only rarely ever stayed in a European hotel.

 So why am I such a fan of vacation rentals for family European vacations?

 There’s no better way to live like a local